Price: $729 unlocked; $699 on contract

 Weight: 5.78 ounces

 The iPhone 12 is one of best iPhone values around now that it has a discounted price of $699.
-It's still among the best phones you can buy overall, offering an attractive design, full 5G connectivity, good cameras and better performance than any Android phone.
+Even with the iPhone 13 offering more speed, slightly better cameras and longer battery life, the iPhone 12 is still among the best phones you can buy overall.
+You get an attractive design, full 5G connectivity, good cameras and better performance than most Android phones.